RedBust/InfiniteCMS/readme.markdown

  - Vous pouvez distribuer vos traductions
 You can release your translations
- - Vous pouvez modifier ce CMS, mais vous ne devez pas le distribuer à votre nom You can modify the CMS, but you can't release your modifications as it's your CMS
+ - Vous pouvez modifier ce CMS, mais vous ne devez pas le distribuer à votre nom You can modify the CMS, but you can't release your modifications under your name
  - Le thème DOIT être changé (aucun support si le thème n'est pas changé) The template MUST be changed (if template is not changed, you will get no support)